DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 What will I study in Physics A-level?

-Through this course you will gain experience of a wide range of physics.
+Through this course, you will gain experience in a wide range of physics.
 You will consider the weird and wonderful quantum nature of light and matter, learn about electromagnetism, delve into the depths of particle accelerators and explore the vast universe, bringing mathematical skills together with physical principles to predict and model the future.

 Entry Requirements